everythingshyam/book-my-ride/Project.md

 -   convert C Code to C++

--   reduce wait time
+-   reduce, fix, add wait time wherever necessary

+-   ~~add comments in front of each function and also wherever necessary~~

--   set 'back' as 0, indexing from 1 (indexing remaining)
+-   ~~set 'back' as 0, indexing from 1 (indexing remaining)~~